VitorSVNascimento/Truco-SD/frontend/README.md

 - Utilizar a extensão do VS Code: ESLint
 - Utilizar a extensão do VS Code: Prettier - Code formatter
+- Utilizar a extensão do VS Code: Tailwind CSS Intellisense

 ## Como rodar